 Boiled eggs cooked in spicy onion tomato masala gravy.
-One of the easy and tasty side dish that you can prepare very quickly.
+This Kerala Egg Roast / Nadan mutta roast without coconut is one of the easy and tasty side dishes that you can prepare very quickly.
 Mostly served for breakfast with Appam(Rice and Coconut pancake) or Noolappam or Puttu.
 Also tastes great with roti or any Indian bread.

 - Hard boil the eggs - Place eggs in a saucepan large enough to hold them in a single layer.
 Add cold water to cover eggs by 1 inch.
 Heat over high heat just to boiling.
 Remove from the burner.
 Cover pan.
 Let eggs stand in hot water about 9 minutes for medium eggs, 12 minutes for large eggs and 15 minutes for extra large ones.